AleksManolow/SDP/README.md

-# SDP
-Data Structures and Programming @ FMI
+# :books: Data structures and programming course at FMI Sofia Universit